menushort.gif (14960 bytes)

 Learning More about Collecting Antique Fishing Reels

 I hope that this website conveys some of the fascination I find with old fishing reels.
 If you are interested in learning more, first take a look at some of the books listed in the bibliography.
 But bear in mind that talking with other collectors, whether locally or at swap meets, is the best way to acquire maximum knowledge in a minimum amount of time.
-Listed below are the major tackle-collector clubs in the U.S. And check out the links to other collectors and sportfishing museums at the bottom of this page.
+Listed below are some major tackle-collector clubs.
+And check out the links to other collectors and sportfishing museums at the bottom of this page.

 Questions?
 Send email.